KingSlme/slme-strings/README.md

-# string-scanner
+# slme-strings
-Tool to identify both missing files and files that contain certain strings.
+GUI tool to identify missing files and examine the binaries for certain strings.

+## How to Use
+1. Input desired strings delimited by whitespaces
+2. Input filepaths to be examined